denismaggior8/denismaggior8/README.md

 ### Spare time

-How do I spend my free time between coding sessions?
+How do I spend my free time when I'm not in the ☁️?

 ![T-rex](https://raw.githubusercontent.com/denismaggior8/denismaggior8/master/img/juego-google-chrome-offline1.gif)